QUARSHIE, TETTEH

 The claim that Tetteh Quarshie introduced cocoa into the country is however false.
 The Basel missionaries had tried unsuccessfully to grow cocoa in nearby Akropong long before Tetteh Quarshie left for Fernando Po.
 By the time he returned, the missionaries had discovered that their mistake lay in planting the cocoa in the sun without shady trees around.

-This mistake was avoided by Tetteh Quarshie on his farm in mampong and several farmers in Akuapem later bought some of the seeds at £1 a pod and planted them in Akuapem and in Akyem, further west.
+This mistake was avoided by Tetteh Quarshie on his farm in Mampong and several farmers in Akuapem later bought some of the seeds at £1 a pod and planted them in Akuapem and in Akyem, further west.
 The Basel mission later imported cocoa seeds in large quantities and the Gold Coast Agricultural Department established nurseries for the crop.
 The first cocoa harvest was in 1883 and the first export was in 1885.
 Cocoa seedlings were also exported from the Gold Coast to Nigeria and Sierra Leone.
 When there was a great demand for cocoa pods, a cocoa nursery was established by the governor, Sir W.B Griffith (in office intermittently between 1885-1894) at the Aburi Botanical Gardens, 20 mi (32 km) northeast of Accra.
 Export of cocoa beans in the period 1900-1904 was at an annual average of 2,250 tons.
 By 1911, Ghana had become the foremost producer, producing about one third of the world’s cocoa crop.

-After J. W. Hammond, a nephew who succeeded Tetteh Quarshie had sent Guggisberg pictures of Tetteh Quarshie’s cocoa trees in 1926, Guggisberg replied to thank him and promised the government would later honor in a fitting manner the memory of the man who had made cocoa the mainstay of the country’s economy.
+After J. W. Hammond, a nephew who succeeded Tetteh Quarshie had sent Guggisberg pictures of Tetteh Quarshie’s cocoa trees in 1926, Guggisberg replied to thank him and promised the government would later honour in a fitting manner the memory of the man who had made cocoa the mainstay of the country’s economy.
 In 1928, a Tetteh Quarshie scholarship was established at Achimota College.
 After independence the Ghana government built a Tetteh Quarshie Memorial Hospital at Mampong-Akuapem near the site of his farm.

 Working Hours